kirstykitto/CLAtoolkit/README.md

 This will take quite some time to complete the first time you run it.
 Subsequent builds will be far quicker as the results are cached from the first build.

+If you run into this error:
+`ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?`
+See this [Docker doc](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group) or run the command with sudo

 Run Django database migrations:

 ```bash